95jhack/Portfolio_Project/README.md

-# JHack_Portfolio
+# Portfolio Project

 Purpose:
 * This is my portfolio space to demonstrate my skills, and experience within the spaces of Data Engineering and Data Analysis.
-This portfolio project will focus on data from a popular North American Sport, baseball focusing on the Major League Baseball League.
+This portfolio project will focus on data from a popular North American Sport, baseball, with the statistics focusing on the Major League Baseball League 2022 season.

 ==================================================================================
 ==================================================================================